Iosevka-Mayukai/Iosevka-Mayukai/README.md

 ## Settings for Your Code Editor

 Open your text editor font settings, for example in VS Code / VS Codium Text Editor.
 Go to Font Settings, and write **"Iosevka Mayukai"** in Font Selection.
 Save and reload your code editor.
-If it doesn't work, then try write **Iosevka-Mayukai** in Font selection settings.
+If it doesn't work, then try write **"Iosevka-Mayukai"** in Font selection settings.

 ![Gambar Demo 3](https://raw.githubusercontent.com/Iosevka-Mayukai/Iosevka-Mayukai/master/sampel3.png)

+For Iosevka Mayukai Monolite, you should write **"Iosevka Mayukai Monolite"** in text editor font settings.
+For macOS, try write **"Iosevka-Mayukai-Monolite"** if the first one is fail.

 ## Demo